-FOREWORD & SUMMARY
+BACKGROUND & SUMMARY

-The South African Community Epidemiology Network on Drug Use (SACENDU) held virtual report back meetings for Phase 49 meetings due to COVID-19 lockdown regulations and PowerPoint presentations were made available to all stakeholders of SACENDU.
+The South African Community Epidemiology Network on Drug Use (SACENDU) continued holding virtual report back meetings for Phase 51 and PowerPoint presentations were made available to all stakeholders of SACENDU.
+We envision a move to a hybrid approach, with both virtual and face-to-face reporting meetings in the foreseeable future.

-Established in 1996.
-SACENDU is a network of researchers. practitioners and policy makers from various sentinel areas in South Africa.
+Established in 1996, SACENDU is a network of researchers, practitioners and policy makers from various sentinel areas in South Africa.
 Up until June 2006, these sites comprised of Cape Town, Durban, Gqeberha (formally known as Port Elizabeth), East London (EL), Gauteng Province and Mpumalanga Province (MP).
-As some sites were beginning to also include data from other towns/cities (e.g. Durban included data from Pietermaritzburg), it was decided to begin to report data by province.
+As some sites were beginning to also include data from other towns/cities (e.g., Durban included data from Pietermaritzburg), it was decided to begin reporting data by province.
 From the second half of 2006, data were also collected from treatment centres in the Free State, Northern Cape and North West.
-For the purposes of this report, these three provinces have been combined into a regional group termed the "Central Region".
+For the purposes of this report, these three provinces have been combined into a regional group termed the "Central Region" (CR).
 Data were also collected from three centres in the Limpopo province, as well as seven centres from the Mpumalanga province.
-Since the dataset is still small and we are in the process of growing provincial coverage from these two provinces, it was decided to combine the data for analysis purposes and we now refer to these two provinces as the "Northern Region".
-Thus, this report now refers to the following six sites: Western Cape, KwaZulu-Natal, Eastern Cape, Gauteng, the Northern Region and the Central Region.
+Since the dataset continues to be small and we are in the process of growing provincial coverage from these two provinces, it was decided to combine the data for analysis purposes and we now refer to these two provinces as the "Northern Region" (NR).
+Thus, this report now refers to the following six sites: Western Cape (WC), KwaZulu-Natal (KZN), Eastern Cape (EC), Gauteng (GT), the Northern Region (NR) and the Central Region (CR).
 The goal to include data from all nine of South Africa's provinces in the SACENDU project has therefore been achieved, though there are still gaps in coverage at some sites.
+Membership to the SACENDU network is voluntary and recruitment of new centres and strengthening partnerships remains a key objective.